Creating a connection from your location to AWS Hosted Connections

-In the From Connection Typelist, select My Locations.
+In the From Connection Typefield, select My Locations.

-In the To Connection Type list, select Amazon Web Services (AWS) - Hosted Connections.
+In the To Connection Type field, select Amazon Web Services (AWS) - Hosted Connections.

 Fill in the information for the connection:

-From the From Location list, select the connection origination endpoint.
+In the From Location field, select the connection origination endpoint.
 (To view a list of available locations and status for each, click MY LOCATIONS.)

 In the AWS Account ID field, type your Amazon account ID.

-From the To Location list, select where you want your connection to terminate.
+In the To Location field, select where you want your connection to terminate.

-In the Billing Method field, select whether you want hourly or monthly billing.
+Use the Billing Method buttons to select whether you want monthly or hourly billing for the connection.

 In the Class of Service field, select whether you want Basic, Enhanced, or Dedicated.
 (Higher classes of service offer higher availability SLAs and allow you to increase traffic prioritization for your EVC.)